Dr. Kenneth Frontman

 What is a System’s Oriented Group?

-What is a Certified Group Psychotherapist (CGP)?
+Who is a Certified Group Psychotherapist (CGP)?

 The National Register for Certified Group Psychotherapists is the only national certifying agency for group psychotherapists.
 A Certified Group Psychotherapist (CGP) is a licensed mental health professional who has completed numerous academic course requirements in human development, family development, and group psychotherapy and group dynamics, and has completed a requirement of supervised group therapy hours under the supervision of a licensed mental health professional.
 In addition, CGP’s are required to complete 40 Continuing Education Hours (CE’s) specific to group psychotherapy every two years.